huiwenzhang/ICRA2020-paper-list/README.md

 - Context-Aware Human Activity Recognition
 - Interactive Natural Language-Based Person Search

-## Climbing Robots
-- CCRobot-III: A Split-Type Wire-Driven Cable Climbing Robot for Cable-Stayed Bridge Inspection
-- Omnidirectional Tractable Three Module Robot
-- A Practical Climbing Robot for Steel Bridge Inspection
-- Development of a Wheeled Wall-Climbing Robot with a Shape-Adaptive Magnetic Adhesion Mechanism
-- Towards More Possibilities: Motion Planning and Control for Hybrid Locomotion of Wheeled-Legged Robots
-- Navigation for Legged Mobility: Dynamic Climbing (I)

-## Failure Detection and Recovery
-- Algebraic Fault Detection and Identification for Rigid Robots
-- Fault Tolerance Analysis of a Hexarotor with Reconfigurable Tilted Rotors
-- Detecting Execution Anomalies As an Oracle for Autonomy Software Robustness
-- When Your Robot Breaks: Active Learning During Plant Failure
-- An Integrated Dynamic Fall Protection and Recovery System for Two-Wheeled Humanoids
-- Reliability Validation of Learning Enabled Vehicle Tracking

 ## Learning to Predict
 - Spatiotemporal Representation Learning with GAN Trained LSTM-LSTM Networks